-There is over seventy years worth of evidence in New England showing that this approach has, over time, significantly reduced the per- acre application rate of herbicides on utility ROW and reduced the need for intensive mechanical controls.
-Following this approach the company has over time, reduced the amount of herbicide used per acre.
-Under a mechanical only program our rights-of-way were once dominated by high stem densities of incompatible tree species.
+There is over seventy years' worth of evidence in New England showing that this approach has, over time, significantly reduced the per-acre application rate of herbicides on utility ROW and reduced the need for intensive mechanical controls.
+4 Under a mechanical only program our rights-of-way were once dominated by high stem densities of incompatible tree species.